script-solution/BBCodeEditor/README.md

 The BBCodeEditor is a Java application and applet that allows to edit BBCode in a WYSIWYG way.
 It has been written for [Boardsolution](/ScSo/Boardsolution), so that the BBCode is the one that Boardsolution supports, but most things should be suited for other BBCode engines as well.
-It consists of the control
-- the heart of the project and the only really interesting part of it ;) - and some stuff around it like buttons, comboboxes and so on.
+It consists of the control, (the heart of the project and the only really interesting part of it ;)) and some stuff around it like buttons, comboboxes and so on.
 Thus, the control is usable for other purposes as well.